 An asymmetric tyre has a tread pattern which differs on its inner side to that of the outer side and offers handling and cornering advantages over other tread patterns.
 Most car tyres for summer use have asymmetric tread patterns.

-Unlike directional tyres, an asymmetric tyre once fitted correctly to the wheel may be fitted to any wheel position on the vehicle.
+Unlike directional tyres, an asymmetric tyre once fitted correctly to the wheel will give optimum performance when fitted on either side of the vehicle.
 Tyre sidewalls are marked “outside” and “inside” or other similar wording indicating the correct fitment.

 It is important to note that regular inflation pressure checking and maintenance is just as important with an SST tyre as it is with a standard tyre.
 SST tyres should not be mixed with standard tyres on the same vehicle.